 Fish Oil Nutritional Background

 The main nutritional value of fish oil is its high fatty acid content.
-Fish oil is rich in the omega-3 fatty acids known as DHA and EPA.
+As I just mentioned, fish oil benefits come from the fact that fish oil is rich in the omega-3 fatty acids known as DHA and EPA.

-For example, 1 teaspoon (4 grams) of fish oil from sardines contains approximately: (4)
+Wondering about the specifics of fish oil nutrition?
+1 teaspoon (4 grams) of fish oil from sardines, for example, contains approximately: (4)

 - 40.6 calories